Dost Meditation was founded by Matthew Ismail, a teacher of meditation and spiritual exploration.

 Mathew Ismail is nothing if not curious.
 He has four Masters Degrees - ranging from Modern European Intellectual History to Islamic History.
 He lived in Dubai and Cairo from 1999-2011, and is the author of books, papers and articles on a variety of topics.
 The unifying thread for all this work has been his search to uncover the joy of a deep self-knowledge and inner peace.

-Matthew dove headlong into iRest Yoga Nidra Meditation once he discovered its method of deep relaxation and profound spiritual search. iRest is a unique meditation practice which both practitioners and teachers love and he has made it his passion to share it with others.
+Matthew dove headlong into yoga nidra meditation once he discovered its method of deep relaxation and profound spiritual search.

 Matthew loves to write, travel, mountain bike and laugh with his two children.
 He will also, occasionally, watch a zombie apocalypse movie and have a beer and some Middle Eastern takeout food...